FGMEMBERS/B-1B/readme-bone.txt

 j/k 	decrease/increase spoilers
 o 	afterburner on
 O	afterburner off
-d	sweep wing backw
+f	sweep wing backw
-D	sweep wing fwd
+F	sweep wing fwd

 XXXX PROGRESS XXXX

-FDM:	 	alpha - in use / needs tuning		92%complete
+FDM:	 	alpha - in use / needs tuning		95%complete
 3D model:	alpha - in use / refinements ..
-85%complete
+89%complete
-Textures:	alpha - in use / too few		40%complete
+Textures:	alpha - in use / too few		50%complete
-Animations:	alpha - in use / more to come		90%complete
+Animations:	alpha - in use / more to come		92%complete
 Autopilot:	alpha - in use / needs finetuning	90%complete
 3Dcockpit:	alpha - in use / needs completion	90%complete